 It was a privilege to represent the decent, law-abiding majority in my work prosecuting hardened criminals.
 I have prosecuted international drug trafficking rings, gun-runners and fraudsters who steal £100s million from British taxpayers.
 I am one of only 30 advocates in England and Wales appointed to the prestigious Attorney General’s Regulators Panel and the Serious Fraud Office’s List of specialist fraud prosecutors.
 I hope to put my experiences in the criminal courts to good use in the political world.

-Since my election; I have spoken up for the constituency of Louth & Horncastle on a range of issues, including the provision of rural broadband, defence, wind turbines and the importance of tackling extremism.
-I have also been elected to sit on the Home Affairs Select Committee, and am Vice Chair of the All Party Parliamentary Groups on Diabetes and on Broadband.
+As your Member of Parliament, I speak up for the constituency of Louth & Horncastle on a range of issues, including the provision of rural broadband, defence, wind turbines, coastal issues, roads, schools, the health service and the importance of the rural way of life.
+I am the Vice Chair of the All Party Parliamentary Groups on Diabetes and on Broadband.